USS South Carolina Association

 Q: What other events are planned?

-A: We are planning to offer for sale discounted attraction passes.
-A portion of each pass will be paid by the association, and the cost of the pass through the association will represent a significant savings versus the cost of purchasing passes on your own.
+A: We are planning to offer for sale discounted attraction passes at a later date.
 Among the attractions we are looking into are a 24-hour pass for the hop-on, hop-off bus that serves the National Mall and associated monuments and memorials; a tram tour pass for Arlington National Cemetery; and unlimited-use, single-day passes for Washington's Metro rail system.
+This will be determined based on registration levels in the first half of 2026 and registered guests will be given the option to purchase add-ons through the association.

 Q: Should I bring a guest?

-Q: Is it true I need special identification to fly?
+Q: Do I need special identification to fly?

 A: For anyone planning to fly to the reunion, you will need to have an updated REAL ID, U.S. Military ID, a U.S. Passport, or an Enhanced Driver's License (which are issued in only five states).
-Enforcement of the REAL ID Act began May 7, 2025.
 Anyone 18 years and older that plans to fly domestically or visit certain Federal facilities will need a REAL ID or another acceptable form of identification.
-Although REAL ID has been delayed several times, it appears that the law will be in effect for our reunion.

 Q: Does the hotel offer shuttle service?

 A: The Hilton Washington Dulles Hotel offers shuttle transportation to and from Dulles International Airport.
-If you fly into either Thurgood Marshall Baltimore-Washington International or Ronald Reagan National, you will be responsible for your own ground transportation.
+If you fly into either Thurgood Marshall Baltimore-Washington International or Ronald Reagan National airports, you will be responsible for your own ground transportation.

 Amtrak serves Union Station in Washington.
 You must provide your own transportation to and from the hotel.
 Washington’s Metro rail system can be used to travel from the station to a station near the hotel, although there is no direct connection nor shuttle service.
 If you plan to arrive by train, please contact us for more information on ground transportation.